Transforma logo

 This report examines digital transformation in the Green Energy Tech area as enabled by the key technology groups that are the focus of Transforma Insights’ research, including Artificial Intelligence, Distributed Ledger and Internet of Things.
 It identifies 8 key 'Domains of Change' in the energy sector, each of which is examined in detail.

+Overall, we have identified eight key domains of change in the Agriculture sector that are enabled by digital transformation.
 These are discussed in more detail in this document and comprise:

 • Smart Electricity Meters refer to devices that measure and record electricity usage in near real-time, providing accurate data for efficient energy management.